Welcome to Sixth Form

 Commitment and hard work are the keys to success and we intend that the work students do in the Sixth Form will be challenging.
 Qualifications have become increasingly important in the current economic climate, and the courses we offer are designed to give students the greatest chance of success in today's competitive marketplace.
 Working hard in the Sixth Form is rewarded, and we take great pride as we see many of our students taking up places in Higher Education and professional careers.
 We are proud of our successes in preparing students for their futures.

 Naturally, we encourage our students to involve themselves in a wide range of activities.
 No one should expect to have a quiet life in the Sixth Form!
-Apart from lessons, additional studies and private study, students can be found taking a lead in clubs, sports activities, dance productions, community service, charity work, committees, conferences and social events.
+Apart from lessons, additional studies and private study, students can be found taking a lead in clubs, sports activities, dance productions, community and charity work, committees, conferences and social events.

 I hope that you are looking forward to the challenge, and the enjoyment, that the Sixth Form offers.
 I am looking forward to sharing these opportunities with you.